g0tmk/dotfiles-linux/README.md

 #### Install steps on a fresh Debian (Stable) machine

-0. If installing on a Dell XPS 9550, follow this first `guide_xps9550_hardware_install_notes.txt`.
+0. If installing on a Dell XPS 9550, follow this first `guide_xps9550_hardware_install_notes.md`.

 0. Install Debian minimal system (see guide_xxx_hardware_install_notes), install only "Standard System Utilities".
-Optionally select "Debian desktop environment" which will install Gnome 3.
+Optionally select "Debian desktop environment" which will install Gnome 3 - this will result in a better lock screen (gnome) and a well-supported fallback WM.

 0. Fix apt sources list